 Bhutan is famous for its flamboyant festivals, known locally as Tsechus, which are typically held in honour of Guru Rinpoche, the most important Buddhist figure in Bhutanese history.
 Each plays a crucial part in preserving the kingdom’s rich culture and traditions.
 The festivals are understandably a big draw and influence Bhutan's high season dates.

 From late October to the end of February, flocks of migrating Black-Necked Cranes swoop down at sunset to roost in the sheltered Phobjikha Valley, a swish of beating wings announcing their arrival as they land.
-From a sheltered position near the RSPN visitor centre, you can take time to observe these elegant birds strut confidently across the untamed wetland landscape.
+Take time to observe these elegant birds strut confidently across the untamed wetland landscape.

-Undoubtedly Bhutan's most iconic image, Taktsang Monastery, is known by most as Tiger's Nest Monastery and is worthy of all its fame.
-Despite being a fixture on most first visit itineraries, you do have to earn your prize, making a one or two day trek along mountain trails to reach the gleaming pearl clinging to the mountainside above the Paro Valley.
+Undoubtedly Bhutan's most iconic image, Taktsang Monastery - known as the Tiger's Nest - is worthy of all its fame.
+Despite being a fixture on most first visit itineraries, you do have to earn your prize, trekking along mountain trails to reach the gleaming pearl clinging to the mountainside above the Paro Valley.

 Discover your Bhutan